Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Create Hive tables

-Right-click default, and then select Create Table.
+Right-click default, and select Create Table.

-- Configure the table.
+Configure the table.

-Validate and run Hive queries
+Create and run Hive queries

 You have two options for creating and running Hive queries: